 If the tumor has not spread outside of the liver and if it is localized, then surgery may be recommended.
 Surgery may include:

 - Removing the area of the liver containing the tumor

 - Using a special needle that destroys the tumor with heat (called radiofrequency ablation)

 - Placing an infusion pump to give chemotherapy directly to the liver

 These procedures use X-ray imaging to guide the delivery of agents used to kill cancer cells.
 During embolization, a catheter is inserted into a blood vessel supplying the tumor.
 The cancer cells are then killed by injection of blocking agents to obstruct the blood supply to the tumor.
 A catheter may also be used to deliver chemotherapeutic drugs into blood vessels that directly supply the tumor.
 With ablation, a needle (for the delivery of drugs) or other therapeutic device is placed through the skin, into the tumor, to kill the cancer cells.

-Radiation therapy is not used as commonly in the treatment of liver cancer as are surgery and chemotherapy.
+Radiation therapy is not used in the treatment of liver cancer as commonly as surgery and chemotherapy.
 Sometimes radiation is given together with chemotherapy or during surgery.

 CyberKnife® stereotactic radiosurgery uses radiation waves to kill liver cancer cells.
-CyberKnife® targets the specific area of the liver to be treated without damaging surrounding health, tissue.
-Following planning with computer simulation, treatments are usually delivered on an outpatient basis for two to five days.This treatment differs from conventional radiation therapy, which is given in 15 to 28 days.
-Since the treatment is directed to the tumor area only with extreme accuracy , the side effects are minimal.
+CyberKnife targets the specific area of the liver to be treated without damaging surrounding healthy tissue.
+Following planning with computer simulation, treatments are usually delivered on an outpatient basis for two to five days.This treatment differs from conventional radiation therapy, which is given over 15 to 28 days.
+Since the treatment is directed to the tumor area only with extreme accuracy, the side effects are minimal.
 This form of treatment is particularly useful in tumors that reoccur after surgery or radiofrequency ablation.